ZION CORRALES-NELSON PROFILE

 ZionCN sets new national Indoor Record in 200m

-Zion Corrales-Nelson clocked 23.97, at the Don Kirby Elite on February 13.
+Zion Corrales-Nelson clocked 23.97 at the Don Kirby Elite on February 13.
 To erase the National Indoor record of another Fil-Heritage athlete Princess Joy Griffey.
-Griffey who previously held the National Junior 100m record now no longer has any standing records.
-Griffey’s previous record in the 200m indoors was 24.33 set in 2009.
+Griffey, who previously held the National Junior 100m record, now no longer has any standing records.
+Griffey’s previous record in the 200m indoors was 24.33, set in 2009.

-However, Zion representing UC Berkeley finished 8th overall.
-In Heat 5 she was 2nd behind Hannah Waller of Oregon (23.83).
-Josephine Anoyke who represents Ghana has the fastest time of 23.57.
-Canadian Ashlan Best clocked 23.62 representing Stanford.
+However, Zion representing UC Berkeley, finished 8th overall.
+In Heat 5, she was 2nd behind Hannah Waller of Oregon (23.83).
+Josephine Anoyke, who represents Ghana, has the fastest time of 23.57.
+Canadian Ashlan Best clocked 23.62, representing Stanford.

-Above all Zion now heads the SEA Ranking list for 2020 so far.
-Although Kristina Knott had erased her 200m record at the SEA Games she is yet to compete for 2020.
+Above all, Zion now heads the SEA Ranking list for 2020 so far.
+Although Kristina Knott had erased her 200m record at the SEA Games, she is yet to compete for 2020.
 Zion time outdoors converts to about 23.5.
 She needs to clock 22.80 for 200m by June 26 to qualify for the 2020 Tokyo Olympics.

-Zion Corrales-Nelson closes in on Griffey’s Indoor 200m Record
+Zion Corrales-Nelson closes in on Griffey’s Indoor 200m Record.

 Zion Corrales-Nelson opened her season in the hunt for National Records.
 Representing University California Berkeley.
 Zion ran the 60m, 200m, and 400m Indoors on February 1 at the New Mexico Team event in Albuquerque.

 Nelson’s best performance was an indoor 24.34, which took the early season lead for South East Asia in the 200m but more notably was just .01 seconds away from the Philippine Indoor Record.
-The national mark was set by Fil-Heritage athlete Princess Joy Griffey 11 years ago with a time of 24.33.
+The national mark was set by Fil-Heritage athlete Princess Joy Griffey 11 years ago with 24.33.
 The 200m Indoor is the last remaining record of Griffey.

 However, Zion has previously held the Junior and National 400m Records and more recently had broken the Filipino 200m Record of Lydia De Vega last year until that mark was broken later in the year by Kristina Knott.

-In addition, Zion timed 7.54 in the 60m but tired in the heat to 7th place with only 7.73.
+Also, Zion timed 7.54 in the 60m but tired in the heat to 7th place with only 7.73.
 Quite far from the 7.37 National Record of De Vega.
 She also timed 58.45 for the 400m, with the Indoor record of 54.94 belonging to Kayla Richardson.

 ZionCN 18th in NCAA Finals

-Not to be outdone Zion Corrales-Nelson #ZionCN.
+Not to be outdone, Zion Corrales-Nelson #ZionCN.
 Finished 18th Overall at the NCAA Finals in Austin, Texas today (June 6) with a respectable time of 23.24 in the 200 meters.
 The third-ever fastest time by a Filipino athlete.
 And just behind her 23.16 and 23.18 runs that broke Lydia De Vega Records.